 What Type Of Coffee Brings Health Benefits?

-When selecting your regular coffee flavors, aim to choose those which are made with natural ingredients and healthy sweeteners like stevia or xylitol (instead of sugar, saccharine or aspartame) if you like your coffee sweet.
+When selecting your regular coffee flavors, such as Java and Kona coffee aim to choose those which are made with natural ingredients and healthy sweeteners like stevia or xylitol (instead of sugar, saccharine or aspartame) if you like your coffee sweet.
 Just a few popular flavors served at cafés include peppermint, mocha, pumpkin and vanilla.
 If you brew or prepare your coffee at home, use natural ingredients such as homemade pumpkin puree with spices, a drop of doctor-approved therapeutic grade peppermint oil or leaves, or dark unsweetened cocoa.
 Choose lighter roast coffee for fruity and peppermint flavors, and darker ones for a richer caramel/nutty/toasted flavor.

 Filter Your Coffee If You Can

 As found in the Chalmers University of Technology study, drinking filtered coffee seems to be more beneficial than drinking no coffee at all, with this beverage linked to a 15% reduced risk of death from any cause.
 Filtered coffee was also associated with a 12% decreased risk of death in males and a 20% reduced risk of death in women.
 The researchers stated that filtered coffee was particularly beneficial for heart and cardiovascular health because unfiltered coffee can have a cholesterol-increasing effect.
 Make sure you don’t overdo it, however.
 University of South Australia academics have found that excess coffee consumption can cause poor health as it can increase the risk of osteoarthritis, arthropathy (joint disease) and obesity.
 Drinking moderate amounts, on the other hand, was found to be relatively safe.